 The title of the report is, How can hybrid work models prioritize diversity, equity, and inclusion?

 The article was re-published by the World Economic Forum with permission.
-There are links to other reports and discussion about experimenting with managing the changing face of work.
 Will universal design principles and the practice of co-design come to the fore in designing work?
 We shall see.

 The Future of the Office in Australia

 Sourceable reports on the changing face of the office – the place where hybrid work is possible.
 The article has a real-estate focus but includes a nod to access and inclusion: